Awareness of electromagnetic radiation from mobile devices and their possible health impact is growing, and so is the demand for solutions. Those

 7) Beaming and energy transportation: Do you have a few people in your life who you sometimes wish were far away?
 "Beam me up, Scotty!"
 This sentence - or some version of

 it - was probably first used in the year of my birth, 1966.
-Whether it is that I wanted to have certain people closer to me or certain people far away, I always wished that I could beam people
+Whether it is that I want to have certain people closer to me or certain people far away, I always wish that I could beam people about

 8) The science: A famous YouTube doctor with a multi-million viewer following recently said in one of his videos that he prefers older science, because nowadays they can produce studies with